vuejs/docs/src/guide/essentials/template-syntax.md

 In Vue templates, JavaScript expressions can be used in the following positions:

 - Inside text interpolations (mustaches)
-- In the attribute value of any `v-` directive bindings (including shorthands)
+- In the attribute value of any Vue directives (special attributes that start with `v-`)

 ### Expressions Only